jareware/terraform-utils/aws_static_site/README.md

 }
 ```

-After `terraform apply` (which may take a **very** long time), visiting `hello.example.com` should pop out the browser's authentication dialog, and not let you proceed without the above credentials.
+After `terraform apply` (which may take a long time), visiting `hello.example.com` should pop out the browser's authentication dialog, and not let you proceed without the above credentials.

 ## Example 3: Custom response headers